-3 Ways to Drive a Recruiter Mad
+3 Ways to Lose a Recruiter's Attention

 If you’ve used a recruiter to source sales candidates successfully, you understand the importance of your role in the recruitment and hiring process.
 Taking an active interest in the recruitment process, making yourself available, and fostering open communication with your recruiter are important parts of developing a productive working relationship.